top of page

 3. Automation

 Automation can be used to manage tenant workloads more effectively.
 This includes automatic scaling and updates, which can help to ensure that tenant workloads are always running at optimal levels.
+For a deeper dive into simplifying multitenancy, read our blog on simplifying multitenancy with Stakater's Multi Tenant Operator.

 4. Backup and disaster recovery